gauravvsde/QuizApp/README.md

 # QuizApp
-**A Quiz app for checking knowledge of flags of different countries.
+**A Quiz app for checking flags knowledge of different countries.
 Once you completed the quiz you will get your score as well.**
 ## 1->
 <img src="images/first.jpg" width="250"></br>
 ## 2->